CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 is added to the **icefields\_nml** section of **ice\_in** then all SIMIP variables will be turned on for output at the frequency specified by ``f_CMIP``.

+It may also be helpful for debugging to increase the precision of the history file output from 4 bytes to 8 bytes.
+This is changed through the ``history_precision`` namelist flag.

 ****************
 Diagnostic files